danilosnt/danilosnt/README.md

 - 🎓 Currently pursuing Bachelor's degree in Software Engineering and Associate's Degree in Data Science

-- 💻 Work with the languages: Java and Python (for backend and system development)
+- 💻 Work with the languages: Dart, Java and Python (for backend and system development)

 - 📚 Learning about Exploratory Data Analysis, Artificial Inteligence and Large Languages Models